Adondriel/AgeVerificationBot/README.md

 Ensure your server is following the Discord TOS by verifing the age of new server members, and banning those that would violate it.

-When a new member joins your discord, this bot will ask them to verify their age, and will give them 1 day to do so.
+When a new member joins your discord, this bot will ask them to verify their age, and will give them 1 hour to do so.
 If they are under 13, they will be automatically banned by the bot & informed why they were banned.
 If they respond over 100 they have 1 chance to answer truthfully or they are also banned for lying about their age.

-Future features:
+When the bot is first added it will create an "unverified" and "verified" role.
- * Sync ban list with central database of banned discord accounts. (cross-server)
+When the user joins, they are given the "unverified" role, and asked to verify their age, in a DM.
- * Retroactively verify age of existing members
+Once their age is verified, the bot should update the user's role with the "verified" role.

- * Let us know of any other features you would like in our support server.
+All ages & ranks that the bot uses can be configured using the bot commands. use `!avb help` for more info.

 ![verified example](https://i.imgur.com/vYeuged.png)
 ![banned example](https://i.imgur.com/j1C36kU.png)